Our diverse faculty includes fifteen professors with Ph.D.s in areas ranging from platelet cell biology to aquatic

 Dr. Spencer teaches General Ecology, Aquatic Ecology, and introductory biology courses.
 He leads a course to Guatemala and Belize during interim called Coral Reefs, Tropical Forests, Mayan Ruins, and Spanish Language Immersion.
 During the summers, Dr. Spencer is an adjunct faculty member at the Flathead Lake Biological Station (University of Montana), where he studies lakes and streams and the effects of wildfire, timber harvest, and non-native species introduction.
 He received his Ph.D. from Michigan State University.

 Dr. Vitiello teaches Genetics, Molecular Biology, Genetics and Society (Scientific Impacts and Intersections), and Nature and Nurture (Scientific Impacts and Intersections).
 Her primary research project focuses understanding novel polymorphisms identified during genetic testing of pediatric patients.
-Dr. Vitiello received her Ph.D. in Biochemistry from the University of Rochester School of Medicine and Dentistry, followed by a post-doctoral research fellowship there and at Sanford Research.
+Dr. Vitiello is a first-generation college student and received her Ph.D. in Biochemistry from the University of Rochester School of Medicine and Dentistry, followed by a post-doctoral research fellowship there and at Sanford Research.

 Dr. Ann Vogelmann